ollobrains/ethanbaker/README.md

 * [cpick](https://github.com/ethanbaker/cpick): An extensive color picker for the terminal!
 * [tank-trouble](https://github.com/ethanbaker/tank-trouble): A tank trouble multiplayer websocket game
-* [productivity](https://github.com/ethanbaker/productivity): A productivity tool built with Javascript in the web browser.
+* [productivity](https://github.com/ethanbaker/productivity): A productivity tool built with vanilla HTML, CSS, and JS in the web browser.
 * [game-ai](https://github.com/ethanbaker/game-ai): An exploration of how artificial intelligence plays a role in modern games